DragonRuby/dragonruby-game-toolkit-contrib/docs/api/runtime.md

 ### `reboot`

-Invoking `$gtk.reboot` will reset your game as if it were started for the first time.
+Invoking `GTK.reboot` will reset your game as if it were started for the first time.
 Any methods that were added to classes during hotload will be removed (leaving you with a pristine environment).
 This function is in a beta state (report issues on the Discord Server).